gofynd/fdk-client-golang/documentation/APPLICATION.md

-Fetch the list of saved cards of user from active payment gateway.
+Use this API to retrieve a list of cards stored by user from an active payment gateway.

 *Success Response:*

-List of cards objects
+Success.
+Returns a list of cards saved by the user.
+Check the example shown below or refer `ListCardsResponse` for more details.

 Schema: `ListCardsResponse`